-If you are a non-EEA national, under Appendix FM you can only apply for a family-based visa if you are related to or in a relationship with either:
+You can only apply for a family-based visa under Appendix FM if you are related to or in a relationship with either:

 - A British citizen, or

-- A person settled in the UK with indefinite leave to remain, or
+- A person settled in the UK, or

 - A person in the UK with limited leave as a refugee or someone granted humanitarian protection.